 - You can be Successful quite quickly.
-Because less people play in the UK, the pathway to playing Nationally is quite quick.
+Because fewer people play in the UK, the pathway to playing Nationally is quite quick.
 My son played in the National Final Fours by the time he was 13.

 - There’s so much Bromance!
 Or should I say sportsmanship.
 I rarely see any agro on the basketball court.
 The lads can get fired up and passionate about the game that’s for sure, but they’ll always help an opponent to their feet if they’ve taken a tumble.

 - Which takes me onto Respect.
 The culture and ethos around Basketball is based on respect.
-Respect for one another, respect for the coaches and all that support you.
-It’s helped shape my Teen in to a respectful young adult that’s for sure.
+Respect for one another, respect for the coaches, and all that support you.
+It’s helped shape my Teen into a respectful young adult that’s for sure.

 - It does allow for great Opportunities here and overseas if you are very talented.
 We have had many talks at awards evenings from young people who have had scholarships to play in the USA.
-I’m keeping my fingers crossed now the Teen has decided he want to go to the Silicon Valley for his University study.
+I’m keeping my fingers crossed now the Teen has decided he wants to go to Silicon Valley for his University study.